Islanders beat Panthers 2-1 for 11th win in 12 games - WHIZ News

 Claude Giroux also scored in the shootout.
 William Nylander was the only successful Toronto shooter.

-Phillipe Myers and Oscar Linbold scored in regulation for Philadelphia, and Brian Elliott stopped 38 shots.
+Phillipe Myers and Oskar Lindblom scored in regulation for Philadelphia, and Brian Elliott stopped 38 shots.

 Nylander had a goal and an assist, Travis Dermott also scored for Toronto and Frederik Andersen made 30 saves.
 The Maple Leafs had won a season-high three games.